 The reason the test activates faster for infected individuals—why the five-minute rule works—is because individuals with an existing infection continue to produce high levels of antibodies.
 The OraQuick test detects the presence of these antibodies against hepatitis C; when they are abundant, the test is activated more quickly.

 The test works slower for many people with resolved infections because of the gradual drop in hepatitis C antibodies years after getting rid of the virus, either spontaneously or from being cured by treatment.
 These individuals have fewer antibodies which often requires more than five minutes to activate the test.
 This leads to an important aspect of the five-minute rule: a positive result appearing only after five minutes indicates a past infection, probably resolved many years ago.

 Every stage of hepatitis C care needs to be streamlined to help achieve the 2030 goal of elimination.
 Shortening testing time makes the first stage in care that much easier.
 And as anyone who has used the test in a busy setting knows, making people wait 20 minutes means that some will walk away and never come back for their results.
 Thanks to our five-minute rule for the OraQuick test, that need never happen again.

 David Smookler PhD, is a research analyst at the Viral Hepatitis Care Network (VIRCAN) and the lead for education and outreach to First Nation communities.
-He previously presented a CATIE webinar on the simplicity of using dried blood spots for community-wide testing for hepatitis C.
+He also presented a poster on these findings.

 Aaron Vanderhoff is the community outreach and engagement lead at the Viral Hepatitis Care Network (VIRCAN) in Toronto.
 His work involves hepatitis C POC testing in community settings, as well as training and supporting programming for POC testing and linkage to care in Ontario.